The Housing Contract for the 2020-21 academic year is available at barnard.edu/reslife/housing-contract/2020-21.

 Residents shall be responsible for all costs and direct or indirect damages suffered by the College in connection with a failure to check out and/or vacate by the stated deadline.

 Limitation of Liability

-The College assumes no responsibility for personal injury, or loss of or damage to personal property that occur in its residence halls.
-The College strongly encourages all residents to secure renter's insurance or ensure that their belongings are covered under their family's insurance policy.
+The College assumes no responsibility for injury to persons, or loss of or damage to items of personal property that occur in its buildings or on its grounds, prior to, during, or subsequent to the period of this Contract.
+The College strongly encourages all residents to secure renters insurance or ensure that their belongings are covered under their family's insurance policy.

 Governing Laws and Venue